Eschatologue/CM_wiki/docs/class/warlock/great-old-one.md

 ### Level 3: Awakened Mind

 You can form a telepathic connection between your mind and the mind of another.
-As a **:rsc-b: Bonus Action**{ .rsc }, choose one creature you can see within 30 feet of yourself and create a telepathic bond.
+As a **:rsc-b: Bonus Action**{.rsc}, choose one creature you can see within 30 feet of yourself and create a telepathic bond.
 You and the chosen creature can speak telepathically with each other while the two of you are within a number of miles of each other equal to your Charisma modifier (minimum of 1 mile).
 To understand each other, you each must speak mentally in a language the other knows.

 The telepathic connection lasts for a number of minutes equal to your Warlock level.
 It ends early if you have the Incapacitated condition or die or if you use this feature to form a connection with a different creature.